-I my years as a holistic psychiatrist, I've learned that true healing comes from comprehensive, effortful diet and lifestyle changes, like shifting toward a real food diet, getting to bed early enough that you get a full night of sleep, moving your body, engaging with your IRL community, limiting your social media use, connecting with nature, drinking water, getting exposure to sunlight and fresh air, and escaping the trap of perpetual busyness by doing less.
-No pill, whether a synthetic prescription drug or natural supplement, takes the place of these changes.
+In my years as a holistic psychiatrist, I've seen patients benefit from comprehensive, effortful lifestyle changes, like shifting toward a real food diet, getting a full night of sleep, moving your body, engaging with your IRL community, limiting your social media use, connecting with nature, drinking water, and getting exposure to sunlight.

-That being said, there are certain supplements that can support the process of healing from depression.
-If you're trying to take a more holistic approach to managing your depression, and you want to use diet and lifestyle rather than pharmaceuticals, here are my go-to supplements to augment this process.
-Just make sure to always consult your doctor before making any changes to your treatment regimen or medications.
+Of course, there's nothing wrong with choosing to take medication for anxiety and depression.
+But if you're eager to take a more holistic approach to managing your depression, and you want to use diet and lifestyle rather than pharmaceuticals, there are a number supplements I'd recommend.
+Just make sure to always consult your doctor before making any changes to your treatment or medications.

-Probiotics are a very helpful augmentation in the treatment of depression.
-It's becoming increasingly apparent that a compromised gut flora is at the root of gut inflammation, systemic inflammation, and compromised neurotransmitter production, all of which contribute to depression.
-If you've ever taken antibiotics or are drinking chlorinated municipal tap water, it's probably worth your while to rebuild your gut flora.
-The first way to do this is by consuming fermented foods (e.g., sauerkraut, sauerkraut juice, beet kvass, kimchi, miso paste, natto) along with starchy vegetables (e.g., sweet potatoes, plantains).
+One way to support your gut is by consuming fermented foods (e.g., sauerkraut, sauerkraut juice, beet kvass, kimchi, miso paste, natto) along with starchy vegetables (e.g., sweet potatoes, plantains).
 The second way to repopulate your gut is by taking the right probiotic.

 5. Cod Liver Oil